desihub/specter/doc/datamodel.md

 If `sky` exists, it is added to `flux`.
 Other user-specific columns may exist and will be ignored by specter.

+Current implementation: flux is in units of total photons

+Future implementation:
 If units aren't specified, flux will be treated as photons/bin as seen by the CCD.
 If TUNITn keyword for the flux column starts with "erg" then it will be treated as ergs/sec/cm^2/A and converted to photons and throughput